In today’s post, I’ll be showing you how to use Jasper to write a blog post from scratch to finish.

 Jasper blank docs are armed with several writing tools on the sides of the page ready to fill in the docs at your command.

-The Blog Post Workflow provides you a list of forms to fill and helps you create the workflow which includes the introduction for the blog post, the title suggestions, and keywords.
+The Blog Post Workflow provides you with a list of forms to fill and helps you create the workflow which includes the introduction for the blog post, the title suggestions, and keywords.

 If you’re new to Jasper, the best option is the Blog Post Workflow to simplify the process.